-Wild Turkey Trail is a 1.6 mile loop trail located near Lewisburg, Tennessee that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and camping and is accessible year-round.
+Wild Turkey Trail is a 1.6 mile moderately trafficked loop trail located near Lewisburg, Tennessee that features beautiful wild flowers and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash